michaelgadda/DecisionTreeFromScratch/README.md

-Welcome to my implimentation of the CART algorith for Decision Trees!
+Welcome to my implementation of the CART algorithm for Decision Trees!
 Please click on the ipynb notebook for the code :)